VivekBhat/CM-Concepts/README.md

 	<strong>Advantages of a 'push' system are:</strong><br>
 	* <b>Control</b>: everything is synchronous, and under your control.
 You can see right away is something went wrong, and you can correct it immediately.
 	* <b>Simplicity:</b> in the case of Fabric, a 'fabfile' is just a collection of Python functions that copy files over to a remote server and execute commands over ssh on that server; it's all very easy to set up and run
+	* The push-based approach has a significant advantage: you control when the changes happen to the servers.
+You don’t need to wait around for a timer to expire.
+Advocates of the pull-based approach claim that pull is superior for scaling to large numbers of servers and for dealing with new servers that can come online anytime.
+However, as we’ll discuss later in the book, Ansible has been used successfully in production with thousands of nodes, and has excellent support for environments where servers are dynamically added and removed.

 	<strong>Disadvantages of a 'push' system are:</strong><br>